Mevelec/GameEngine/SandBox/assets/Materials/sample/info.md

 * texture => `MaterialComponent<Texture>`
 	* need a specified slot

-#### resources folder
+## resources folder
 The `resources` folder may contain resources usefull to a material.
 As `MaterialComonents` data like a `Texture` or a `shader` file.
-These resources may be available only by this Material
+These resources may be available only by this Material.